pertusa/ap/docs/recurrent.md

 Optionally, if you are interested in the mathematical details, you can read the [original paper](https://arxiv.org/abs/2305.13048).

 Recent times have also seen the development of other efficient architectures such as the already mentioned retentive networks or the [Mamba](https://arxiv.org/abs/2312.00752) model.
 The study of these architectures is out of the scope of this course and left as an exercise for the student.
+It is also interesting to note that there are some theoretical studies that try to determine to which degree both architectures can be considered equivalent; for example, it has been [shown](https://arxiv.org/abs/2401.06104) that transformers can be conceptualized as a special case of RNNs with unlimited hidden state size.

 ### Additional techniques for speeding up neural networks